nagyistge/vismot/README.md

 * Improve animation based on mouse-over along time axis on diagram.
 * Add additional lines, in order: Red, Gold, Expo, Green, Blue.
 * Create filter controls for which lines, directions, and day of week for display.
+* Compile API for visualizing any transit system, using pre-formatted data.
-* Add pages for other transit systems, incorporating their [GTFS](https://developers.google.com/transit/gtfs/) as the raw datasets.
+* Add pages for other transit systems, incorporating their [GTFS](https://developers.google.com/transit/gtfs/) as the raw datasets that get parsed.

 ## Known Bugs